Texas Dept. Of Public Safety Forced To Admit Its Stratfor-Crafted Surveillance Tech Isn't Actually Catching Any Criminals

-from the and-it-shouldn't-be dept
+from the past-failure-no-indication-TrapWire-will-be-useless-for-years-to-come,-right? dept

 Concerns over pervasive surveillance are often shrugged off with "ends justify the means" rationalizing.
 If it's effective, it must be worth doing.
 But as more information on domestic surveillance programs surfaces, we're finding out that not only are they intrusive, but they're also mostly useless.

 TrapWire -- software produced by Stratfor and used by security and law enforcement agencies around the world -- utilizes facial and pattern recognition technology to analyze CCTV footage for "pre-attack patterns," meshing this information with other law enforcement databases, including online submissions from citizens reporting "suspicious behavior."

 The Texas Department of Public Safety utilizes TrapWire and has touted its success to multiple entities over the past several months.

 According to an email from [Texas DPS spokesman Tom] Vinger to DMN columnist Dave Lieber, TrapWire in Texas “has resulted in, 21 patterns identified (12 with connections outside Texas); 44 arrests made; 36 investigations launched; 14 sent to a Joint Terrorism Task Force, ICE, other federal agencies.”But when faced with FOIA requests for data backing up this claim, the DPS was unable to find anything to corroborate its public assertions.

 The 44 arrests claim is also part of an email to the agency’s lobbyists from Robert Bodisch, deputy director of Homeland Security & Services at DPS, which was reported by Lieber/DMN Watchdog in a May report.